In 2022, the US Department of State issued nearly 22 million US passports (that’s including 3.36 million US passport cards).

 ✅Background

-US passport photos have very strict requirements concerning the background portion of the photo.
+The US has very strict passport picture requirements concerning the background portion of the photo.
 Passport photo backgrounds may only be white or off-white and cannot display any shadows, textures, lines, or objects.
 Individuals wishing to DIY their passport photos should use an accredited background removal tool.

 ✅Glasses